xmidt-org/argus/README.md

 The Makefile has the following options you may find helpful:
 * `make build`: builds the argus binary
-* `make docker`: builds a docker image for argus, making sure to get all dependencies
+* `make docker`: fetches all dependencies from source and builds an argus docker image
-* `make local-docker`: builds a docker image for argus with the assumption that the dependencies can be found already
+* `make local-docker`: vendors dependencies and builds an argus docker image (recommended for local testing)
 * `make test`: runs unit tests with coverage for argus
 * `make clean`: deletes previously-built binaries and object files